1976 United States presidential election in Ohio

 The state was not only one of the closest states in the election, but it was called for Carter after he won Wisconsin, the tipping-point state of the election.
-Ohio and Wisconsin were two states that Carter won without receiving above 50 percent of the vote, and if Carter had lost both, he would have lost the election to Ford.
+Ohio, Mississippi, and Wisconsin were the only three states that Carter won without receiving above 50 percent of the vote.
+Unlike with Mississippi, Wisconsin and Ohio were the two closest states that Carter won, and if Carter had lost both, he would have lost the election to Ford.